schackartk/rosalind/README.md

 To accomplish this, we will use the package `argparse` which is modeled after the Python package of the same name.
 This allows programs to take arguments that affect their behavior (again, instead of hard-coded inflexible code).

+To allow you to focus on writing code and not retyping boiler-plate stuff, I have provided a template generating script located at [bin/new.R](bin/new.R).
+This will create a script template that uses argparse.

 ### Testing

 Additionally, all programs will be evaluated using automated testing (via the package `testthat`).
 Testing is crucial to software development, and is often overlooked by typical useRs.